 If you are thinking of selling your business, there are many different things to consider as you go through the process.
 It’s important that you are happy with the sale of your business, as well as the buyer being happy with their purchase.

 Selling your business for the first time can be a daunting process, and it’s important not to miss anything as you go through each stage.
-It is easy to make a mistake, or to make a wrong decision that can affect the sale of your business.
+It is easy to make a mistake or to make the wrong decision that can affect the sale of your business.

 With that in mind, we take a look at some of the common mistakes you should aim to avoid when selling your business.

-When selling your business, it’s important to have good negotiating skills in order to get the most out of the sale.
+When selling your business, it’s important to have good negotiating skills to get the most out of the sale.
 After all, you should benefit as well as the buyer.
-When negotiating the sale, you should be as honest and transparent as you can in order to facilitate a straightforward sale.
+When negotiating the sale, you should be as honest and transparent as you can to facilitate a straightforward sale.

 Furthermore, you should ensure your financial figures are readily available for the buyer.
 This is one of the most important parts of the sale, and not having clear figures can hinder your sale.